krzysztofslusarski/krzysztofslusarski.github.io/_posts/2022-12-12-async-manual.md

 }
 ```

-If you observe a huge lock contention in this method, and most of the
+If you observe a considerable lock contention in this method, and most of the
-time a key is already in the map, then you may consider the approach used in the ```withoutLock()``` method.
+time a key is already in the map; then you may consider the approach used in the ```withoutLock()``` method.

 ## Time to safepoint
 {: #tts }

 The common misconception in the Java world is that _garbage collectors_ need a Stop-the-world (STW) phase to clean dead objects:
 But **not only GC needs it**.
-There are other internal mechanisms that require application threads to be paused.
+Other internal mechanisms require application threads to be paused.
-For example, the JVM needs a STW phase to _deoptimize_ some compilations and to revoke _biased locks_.
+For example, the JVM needs an STW phase to _deoptimize_ some compilations and to revoke _biased locks_.
 Let's get a closer look at how the
 STW phase works.

 On our JVM, there are running some application threads:

 ![alt text](/assets/stw/1.png "chart 1")

-While running those threads from time to time JVM needs to do some work in the STW phase.
-So it starts it with a
+While running those threads from time to time, JVM needs to do some work in the STW phase.
+So it starts this phase, with a
 _global safepoint request_, which informs every thread to go to "sleep":

 ![alt text](/assets/stw/2.png "chart 2")

 Every thread has to find out about this.
 Stopping at a safepoint is cooperative: Each thread checks at certain points in the code if it needs to suspend.
-The time in which threads are going to be aware of a STW phase is different for every thread.
+The time in which threads will be aware of an STW phase is different for every thread.
 Every thread has to wait for the slowest one.
-The time between starting a STW phase, and the slowest thread suspend, is called
+The time between starting an STW phase, and the slowest thread suspension, is called
 _time to safepoint_:

 ![alt text](/assets/stw/3.png "chart 3")

 JVM threads can do the work that needs the STW phase only after every thread is asleep.
-The time when all application threads sleep sleep,
+The time when all application threads sleep,
 is called _safepoint operation time_:

 ![alt text](/assets/stw/4.png "chart 4")